Dimbsb/Dimbsb/README.md

-- I’m currently working on a variety of programming projects, with a strong focus on scientific computing, hardware interfacing, and low-level programming.
+- I’m working on a variety of programming projects, with a strong focus on scientific computing, hardware interfacing, and low-level programming.

 - Constantly exploring new challenges and pushing the boundaries of my technical knowledge in software and hardware integration.